suryan-s/Precio/README.md

 https://github.com/suryan-s/Precio.git
 ```

-Before cloning the repository, make sure to navigate to the working subdirectory of your command line interface and ensure that no folder with same name exists.
-Other ways to clone the repository includes using a password protected SSH key, or by using [Git CLI](https://cli.github.com/).
+Before cloning the repository, make sure to navigate to the working subdirectory of your command line interface and ensure that no folder with the same name exists.
+Other ways to clone the repository include using a password-protected SSH key, or by using [Git CLI](https://cli.github.com/).
 The changes may additionally be performed by opening this repo using [GitHub Desktop](https://desktop.github.com/)

 ## Submitting a Pull Request

 Before opening a Pull Request, it is recommended to have a look at the full contributing page to make sure your code complies with all the pull request guidelines.

-Navigate to this subdirectory, & check status of all files that were altered (red) by running the below code in Git Bash:
+Navigate to this subdirectory, & check the status of all files that were altered (red) by running the below code in Git Bash:

 ```
   git status